 14-11 Mains Voltage at Mains Fault

 Range: Function:

-Application [180 - 600 This parameter defines the

-dependent V] threshold voltage at which the

-selected function in 14-10 Mains

-Failure should be activated.
-The

-detection level is at a factor sqrt(2)

-of the value in 14-11.
+Size related [180 - 600 V] This parameter defines the threshold voltage at which the selected function in 14-10 Mains Failure should be activated.
+The detection level is at a faktor sqrt(2) of the value in 14-11.

-14-1 14-12 Function at Mains Imbalance Opt ion: Function: Operating under severe line imbalance conditions reduces the lifetime of the motor.
-Conditions are considered severe if the motor operates continuously near nominal load (such as when a pump or fan runs near full speed).
-When a severe line imbalance is detected: [0] Trip Select Trip [0] to trip the adjustable frequency drive.
+14- 1 14-12 Function at Mains Imbalance Opt ion: Function: Operation under severe main imbalance conditions reduces the lifetime of the motor.
+Conditions are considered severe if the motor is operated contin- uously near nominal load (e.g. a pump or fan running near full speed).
+When a severe mains imbalance is detected: [0] Trip Select Trip [0] to trip the frequency converter.
 [1] Warning Select Warning [1] to issue a warning.
 [2] Disabled Select Disabled [2] for no action.

+14-12 Function at Mains Imbalance

+Opt ion: Function:

-[3] Derate Select Derate [3] for derating the adjustable frequency drive.
+[3] Derate Select Derate [3] for derating the frequency converter.